L3MON4D3/LuaSnip/DOC.md

 ## Dynamic Lambda

-Pretty much the same as lambda, it just inserts the resulting text as an insertNode, and, as such, it can be quickly overridden.
+Pretty much the same as lambda, but it inserts the resulting text as an insertNode, and, as such, it can be quickly overridden.

 `dynamic_lambda(jump_indx, lambda, node_references)`